 This doesn’t mean that the person we are talking to is bad.
 It just means that they are in a different place in life and have a different perspective than we do.

 It’s natural for people to want to have their thoughts and feelings reaffirmed.
 If done in a bad way, this can be an obstacle to understanding.
-When the goal is to get the other person to understand what we see.

 We can’t always control all of the variables that make good communication.
 It’s always a good idea to think about the situation by taking a step back.
 This lets us think about the whole situation.